 Date Issued: 10/80

-”Bad weather standby" is defined as requiring a hospital employee to remain on the premises, during a period of bad weather, that is other than the employee’s normal working hours.
+”Standby" is defined as requiring a hospital employee to remain on the premises, during a period of bad weather, that is other than the employee’s normal working hours.
 The employee must be immediately available for any emergency situation that may arise at the hospital.
-The decision to place an employee on "bad weather standby" is made by the employee's supervisor or department head and requires the approval from Hospital Administration.
+The decision to place an employee on "standby" is made by the employee's supervisor or department head and requires the approval of Hospital Administration.

-Nonexempt employees on standby will be paid their normal base rate of pay.
+Nonexempt employees on standby will be paid at the on call rate for the event.
 If scheduled work hours and standby hours are greater than 40 in the work week, all hours greater than 40 will be paid at the overtime rate.

 POLICY 206.B 24 - Hour Duty